joomcode/paranoid/README.md

 ```

-The extension object contains the following properties:
+The extension contains the following properties:
 - `obfuscationSeed` - `Integer`.
 A seed that can be used to make obfuscation stable across builds.
 Default value is `null`, which means that the seed
   is computed from input files on each build.
 - `applyToBuildTypes` - Allows to apply paranoid transform for specific build types.
 Possible values are `'ALL'`, `'NONE'`, `'NOT_DEBUGGABLE'`.
 Default value is `'ALL'`
-- `cacheable` — `boolean`.
-Allows to enable caching for the transform.
-Default value is `false`. *Deprecated*.
-When using AGP 7.1.0 and later the transformation
-is cacheable by default.
-- `includeSubprojects` — `boolean`.
-Allows to enable obfuscation for subprojects.
-Default value is `false`. *Deprecated*.
-When using AGP 7.1.0 and later the plugin
-*must* be applied to every subproject with classes annotated by `@Obfuscate` annotation.
 - `enabled` — `boolean`.
 Allows to disable obfuscation for the project.
 Default value is `true`. *Deprecated*.
 Use `applyToBuildTypes = 'NONE'`

 How it works